stevemc4/seiyuubase/README.md

 * Get anime and character list that features your favorite voice actor
 * Get your favorite voice actor's discography data
+* Compare 2 voice actors and find what anime they share

 ## Coming Soon

-* Find anime that have your selected voice actors starred in it
+* Nothing at the moment

 Inputs and helps are welcome!